 Gonzalez’s career spanned 17 years in the NFL, 12 with Kansas City after being their first-round pick in 1997, and five with Atlanta before his retirement in 2013.
 He is the NFL’s all-time leader in touchdowns (111) and yards (15,127) by a tight end.
 He also is the NFL’s all-time leader in consecutive starts (120) and Pro-Bowl appearances (14) by a tight end and ranks second overall among all players in catches with 1,325 on his record.
 Known for his strength and durability, Gonzalez missed only two games during his 17-year career.

 Gonzalez attended University of California, where he played football and basketball and majored in Psychology.
 During his junior season, he recorded 46 receptions for 699 yards and five touchdowns, earning him first-team All-Pac 10 and first-team All-America honors.
 That year he also was a starter for the California basketball team averaging 17.1 points and seven rebounds and helped lead them to the Sweet 16 in the NCAA Men’s Division I Basketball Championship.

 The Sporting News named Gonzalez the #1 NFL Good Guy in 2004.
 Additionally, he won a Presidential Volunteer Award for his work on the “Books and Buddies” project, which sought to promote understanding between teenagers and seniors.
-Gonzalez and his wife, October, reside in Los Angeles, CA with their four children.
+Gonzalez and his wife, October, reside in Austin, Texas with their four children.